Functions as AI Agents

 It's somewhat trivial to do this with static configuration.
 You would just define a runsOn, in the agent and the orchestration plane refers to that in order to correctly execute.

-However, the holy grail here to allow this to happen dynamically, and reliably.
+However, the holy grail here is to allow this to happen dynamically and reliably.

 If the execution plane is context-aware enough, the routing can both improve the cost and performance of evaluations dynamically.
-Some of this variables may be:
+Some of these variables may be:

 1. Real-time model performance (latency / token throughput)